 This book is a personal memoir of Dr. Michael J. Bakalis who has had a career in education and politics in Illinois.
-Mr. Bakalis was elected as the youngest state superintendent of education in Illinois, elected as Illinois State Comptroller, and was the Democratic Governor of Illinois in 1978.
+Mr. Bakalis was elected as the youngest state superintendent of education in Illinois, elected as Illinois State Comptroller, and was the Democratic candidate for Governor of Illinois in 1978.

 Mr. Bakalis has taught at every level of education, served as an administrator of at Northern Illinois University, as Deputy Undersecretary of Education at the U.S. Department of Education, as Dean of Education at Loyola University, and as President of Triton College.
 Bakalis has served on the faculties of Northern Illinois University, Loyola University, and at Northwestern University.